New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: Conclusions and Perspective

-This study has investigated the possibility of an impact of pseudo-hermitian physics in the case of neutrino oscillations.
-The presented results do not exclude a possible implication of this new model in the explanation of the MiniBooNE data.
-But, a much complete model should be constructed to be able to explain fully this phenomena.
-More investigations should be done especially with other experiments similar to MiniBooNE to investigate the premise of the pseudo-hermitian physcis in the field of neutrino physics.
+This study has investigated the {possible impact} of pseudo-Hermitian physics in the case of neutrino oscillations.
+The presented results do not rule out a possible implication of this new model in the explanation of the MiniBooNE data.
+But, a more complete model should be constructed to be able to fully explain this phenomenon.
+More investigations should be done especially with other experiments similar to MiniBooNE to investigate the impact of the pseudo-Hermitian physcis in the field of neutrino physics.